Sickle Cell (cont.)

 Lung and Heart Injury

 The heart is frequently enlarged in children with sickle cell anemia.
 Rapid heart rates and murmurs are common.
 The heart muscle can also be injured by infarcts and iron depositing in the muscle as it leaks from the ruptured red blood cells.
+Over time, the heart muscle weakens and the heart pumps blood more and more poorly.

 The legs of patients with sickle cell anemia are susceptible to skin breakdown and ulceration.
 This seems to be a result of the stagnant blood flow caused by the sickled red blood cells.
 Injury to the skin of the legs or ankles can promote skin damage and ulceration.